XboxDev/nxdk/README.md

 Next Steps
 ----------
 Copy one of the sample directories to get started.
-In the directory, you can simply run `make`.
+You can copy it anywhere you like, but make sure that the `NXDK_DIR` variable in the Makefile points to correct place.
+Then, in the directory, you can simply run `make`.

 Credits
 -------
-- [OpenXDK](http://openxdk.maturion.de/) is inspiration for NXDK, and large parts are reused.
+- [OpenXDK](http://openxdk.maturion.de/) is the inspiration for NXDK, and large parts of it have been reused.
 (License: GPLv2)
-- Large parts of [pbkit](http://forums.xbox-scene.com/index.php?/topic/573524-pbkit) by openxdkman are included, with modifications.
+- Large parts of [pbkit](http://forums.xbox-scene.com/index.php?/topic/573524-pbkit), by openxdkman, are included, with modifications.
 (License: Academic Free License)
 - A very barebones libc is included based on [lib43](https://github.com/lunixbochs/lib43) (License: MIT)
 - vp20compiler is based on nvvertparse.c from [Mesa](http://www.mesa3d.org/) (License: MIT)
 - fp20compiler is based on nvparse from the [NVIDIA SDK 9.52](https://www.nvidia.com/object/sdk-9.html).